SingularityMan/vector_companion/README.md

 ## Features

 - Can view images periodically, captioning images and reading text via OCR.
-- Can hear and transcribe computer audio in real-time (English only due to base model size Whisper language limitations).
+- Can hear and transcribe computer audio in real-time (English only due to base model size Whisper language limitations but you may replace base with WhisperV3 Turbo for multilingual support).
-- Can hear user microphone input in real-time (English only due to base model size Whisper language limitations).
+- Can hear user microphone input in real-time (English only due to base model size Whisper language limitations but you may replace base with WhisperV3 Turbo for multilingual support).
 - Voice Cloning enables distinct voice output generation for agents Axiom and Axis.

 ## Installation